 B. Disability Income - The University participates in the Disability Income Plan of North Carolina (DIPNC), a cost-sharing, multiple-employer defined benefit plan, to provide short-term and long-term disability benefits to eligible members of TSERS and ORP.
-Benefit and contribution provisions are established by Chapter 135, Article 6, of the General Statutes, and may be amended only by the North Carolina General Assembly.
+Benefit and contribution provisions are established by Chapter 135, Article 6, of the General Statutes, and may be amended only by the North Carolina

+General Assembly.
 The Plan does not provide for automatic post-retirement benefit increases.

 Disability income benefits are funded by actuarially determined employer contributions that are established by the General Assembly.
-For the fiscal year ended June 30, 2016, the University made a statutory contribution of .41% of covered payroll under TSERS and ORP to the DIPNC.
-Required contribution rates for the years ended June 30, 2015, and 2014, were .41% and .44%, respectively.
-The University made 100% of its annual required contributions to the DIPNC for the years ended June 30, 2016, 2015, and 2014, which were \$2,431,963, \$2,358,862, and \$2,443,316, respectively.
+For the fiscal year ended June 30, 2017, the University made a statutory contribution of .38% of covered payroll under TSERS and ORP to the DIPNC.
+Required contribution rates for the years ended June 30, 2016, and 2015, were .41% in both years.
+The University made 100% of its annual required contributions to the DIPNC for the years ended June 30, 2017, 2016, and 2015, which were \$2,364,428, \$2,431,963, and \$2,358,862, respectively.
 The University assumes no liability for long-term disability benefits under the Plan other than its contribution.